awsdocs/aws-doc-sdk-examples/dotnetv3/CloudWatch/README.md

   in the AWS Identity and Access Management User Guide.
 - This code has not been tested in all AWS Regions.
 Some AWS services are available only in specific [Regions](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/).
 - Running this code might result in charges to your AWS account.
-- Running the unit tests might result in charges to your AWS account. [optional]

 ## Running the examples

 The examples in this folder use the default user account.
-The call to initialize the Amazon CloudWatch client does not specify the AWS region.
-Supply the AWS region to match your own as a parameter to the client constructor.
+The call to initialize the Amazon CloudWatch client does not specify the AWS Region.
+Supply the AWS Region to match your own as a parameter to the client constructor.
 For
 example:

 ```